Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Graded and equivariant categories

 so $F$ defines an $A_{\infty}$ morphism from $(A,\mu)$ to $(B,F_*\mu)$; because $F^1$ is an isomorphism, $F$ is a quasi-isomorphism. \end{proof}

-\begin{remark} We observe that
+\begin{remark2} We observe that

-\end{remark}
+\end{remark2}

-\begin{definition} If $A$ is a $\bm{G}$-graded vector space over $\C$, then there is a group
+\begin{definition2} If $A$ is a $\bm{G}$-graded vector space over $\C$, then there is a group

-called {$\bm{G}$-graded formal diffeomorphisms} from $A$ to itself.
-It follows from Lemma \ref{lemma:formdiffinv}, Corollary \ref{corollary:formdiffpush} and Remark \ref{remark:formdiffgp} that $\mathfrak{G}(A)$ is a group, and that it acts on the space of minimal $\bm{G}$-graded $A_{\infty}$ structures on $A$.
-Note that this action preserves the underlying algebra $(A,\mu^2)$, and that $F$ defines an $A_{\infty}$ quasi-isomorphism from $\mu$ to $F_* \mu$. \end{definition}
+the {$\bm{G}$-graded formal diffeomorphisms} from $A$ to itself whose leading term is the identity.
+It follows from Lemma \ref{lemma2:formdiffinv}, Corollary \ref{corollary2:formdiffpush} and Remark \ref{remark2:formdiffgp} that $\mathfrak{G}(A)$ is a group, and that it acts on the space of minimal $\bm{G}$-graded $A_{\infty}$ structures on $A$.
+Note that this action preserves the underlying algebra $(A,\mu^2)$, and that $F$ defines an $A_{\infty}$ quasi-isomorphism from $\mu$ to $F_* \mu$. \end{definition2}

-\begin{definition} If we are given a $\bm{G}$-graded associative algebra $A$ over $\C$, we define $\mathfrak{A}(A)$, the set of $\bm{G}$-graded minimal $A_{\infty}$ algebras $\mathcal{A} = (A,\mu)$ over $\C$, with $\mu^2$ coinciding with the product on $A$. \end{definition}
+\begin{definition2} If we are given a $\bm{G}$-graded associative algebra $A$ over $\C$, we define $\mathfrak{A}(A)$, the set of $\bm{G}$-graded minimal $A_{\infty}$ algebras $\mathcal{A} = (A,\mu)$ over $\C$, with $\mu^2$ coinciding with the product on $A$. \end{definition2}

-\begin{definition} Suppose that $\mathcal{A} = (A,\mu) \in \mathfrak{A}(A)$, and $\mu^s = 0$ for $2<s<d$.
+\begin{definition2} Suppose that $\mathcal{A} = (A,\mu) \in \mathfrak{A}(A)$, and $\mu^s = 0$ for $2<s<d$.
 Then the $A_{\infty}$ associativity relations $\mu \circ \mu = 0$ imply that $\mu^d$ is a Hochschild cocycle for $(A,\mu^2)$.
 The class

-is called the {\bf order-$d$ deforming class} of $\mathcal{A}$. \end{definition}
+is called the {\bf order-$d$ deforming class} of $\mathcal{A}$. \end{definition2}

-\begin{remark} In \cite{Seidel2003} and \cite{Sheridan2011a}, the class $[\mu^d]$ is called an order-$d$ {\bf deformation class}.
-However a large part of this paper is devoted to studying different objects (see Definition \ref{definition:2defclass}), also elements of Hochschild cohomology, and also called deformation classes in \cite{Seidel2003}.
-That is why, to avoid confusing the reader, and only for the purposes of the current paper, we use the terminology `deforming class' to distinguish this object. \end{remark}
+\begin{remark2} In \cite{Seidel2003} and \cite{Sheridan2011a}, the class $[\mu^d]$ is called an order-$d$ {\bf deformation class}.
+However a large part of this paper is devoted to studying different objects (see Definition \ref{definition2:2defclass}), also elements of Hochschild cohomology, and also called deformation classes in \cite{Seidel2003}.
+That is why, to avoid confusing the reader, and only for the purposes of the current paper, we use the terminology `deforming class' to distinguish this object. \end{remark2}

 We recall a versality result from \cite{Seidel2008}, appropriately modified to take into account $\bm{G}$-grading: